jimbo797/Around-The-World/README.md

 ## Our team

 - Miranda Liu
+- Jimmy Kuhlman
 - Camila Zavala
-- Jimmy Kuhlman

-## Webapp hosting by Render
+## Webapp hosted by Render

 Deployed website can be found at https://onlinepassport.onrender.com